Interactive measurement of vignetting and sensor nonuniformity

 |4.
 Automatically select crop for image surrounded by a dark boundary.|

-After the input file has been read, the Uniformity-Interactive window, showing the most recently displayed results, is displayed.
+After the input file has been read, the Flatfield-Interactive window, showing the most recently displayed results, is displayed.

-Results are displayed using the previous (saved in imatest.ini) settings, in this case the pixel contour plot with unnormalized contours superposed on the image.
+Results are displayed using the previous settings (saved in imatest-v2.ini), in this case the pixel contour plot with unnormalized contours superposed on the image.

 - reads an image, then performs calculations and displays results.

-- Primary display settings (below Display) lets you select the most impportant settings for the selected display, for example how to normalize the results, whether to display a pseudocolor plot.
-Additional settings are available by pressing , immediately to the right.
+- Primary display settings (below Display) lets you select the most important settings for the selected display, for example how to normalize the results, whether to display a pseudocolor plot, etc. Additional settings are available by pressing , immediately to the right.

 - below.
-This contains advanced settings not shown in the Primary display settings dropdown menu. opens the Uniformity dialog box (similar to the Light Falloff dialog box), shown
+This contains advanced settings not shown in the Primary display settings dropdown menu. opens the Flatfield dialog box, shown

 Zoom/Rotate 3D/Data Cursor